 For further information on this test (Test ID: R65.1), please refer to the National Genomic Test Directory for Rare Disease and the associated eligibility criteria.

-Referrals for testing will be triaged by the Genomic Laboratory; testing should be targeted at those where a genetic or genomic diagnosis will guide management for the proband or family.
+Orders for testing will be triaged by the Genomic Laboratory; testing should be targeted at those where a genetic or genomic diagnosis will guide management for the proband or family.